CodeMaterial/CostumePy/README.md

 If you're using a Raspberry Pi or a machine with both Python 2 and 3 installed, replace ```python``` with ```python3```

-## Cospy_Manager
+## CostumePy Server

-To use CostumePy, you first have to launch the manager.
-To start the manager run:
+To use CostumePy, you first have to launch the server.
+To start the server run:

 ```commandline
 python -m CostumePy.server